Vite

 This section is only for developers who already have an existing project and need to integrate a Keycloak theme within it to reuse existing components and styles.

-🔹 If you're just trying to get started with Keycloakify, stop here— provide a much simpler and recommended path.
+🔹 If you're just trying to get started with Keycloakify, stop here—the starter projects provide a much simpler and recommended path.

 🔹 If you proceed without fully understanding how this approach differs from the starter project, you will likely get confused about what you’re actually doing, attempt to simplify things, and end up hitting a roadblock.